hofjs/starter/README.md

 # DEPRECATED

+This is no longer supported.
+Instead, please use the Hof.js repository directly to create new applications.

+---

 **Hof.js starter** is a **template for new projects based on Hof.js** and part of [Hof.js](https://github.com/hofjs/hof).
 It is an **open source project of Hof University of Applied Sciences** and **was created by Prof. Dr. Walter Kern**.